Qualcomm just gave us our best glimpse yet into the 5G revolution

 Do you want to know what 5G is going to look like?
-Qualcomm just went all-in on the next-generation wireless technology will look like next year.
+Qualcomm just went all-in on how next-generation wireless technology will take shape when it debuts next year.

-The maker of mobile chips, best known for the powerful processors that serve as the brains of high-profile smartphones like the Google Pixel 3 and Samsung Galaxy Note 9, this week is holding its annual Snapdragon Tech Summit in Maui.
-Qualcomm showed off a prototype phone capable of tapping into 5G networks.
-AT&T and Verizon have set up "live networks" in the hotel where the event is being held to show off their capability.
+The maker of mobile chips, best known for the powerful processors that serve as the brains of high-profile smartphones, such as the Google Pixel 3 and Samsung Galaxy Note 9, is holding its annual Snapdragon Tech Summit in Maui this week.
+Qualcomm is using it as a showcase for 5G technology, showing off a prototype phone that can tap into next-generation networks.
+Partners AT&T and Verizon pitched in too, setting up "live networks" at conference hotel to show off their capabilities.
+Samsung will show off a 5G reference device at the event.

-"A lot of the work went into getting the 5G to show on this phone," Qualcomm President Cristiano Amon said during the keynote.
+"A lot of the work went into getting the 5G logo to show on this phone," Qualcomm President Cristiano Amon said as he held up the company's prototype during the keynote.

-Samsung, meanwhile, also has a reference device capable of tapping into 5G that it will be showing at the summit.

 Samsung and Verizon already said they'll launch a 5G smartphone in the first half of next year.
 AT&T and Sprint too.
 Already this year, Verizon has launched a variant of 5G as a home internet service, and in early 2019 it plans to begin a standards-based mobile service.

-All of this equates to 5G going from years of hype -- ever since Verizon talked about moving into this area three years ago -- to actually becoming reality.
-Beyond a big speed boost, 5G has been referred to as a foundational tech that will supercharge areas like self-driving cars, virtual and augmented reality, and telemedicine services such as remote surgery.
+All of this means that 5G is going from years of hype -- ever since Verizon talked about moving into the area three years ago -- to becoming reality.
+Beyond a big speed boost, 5G has been referred to as foundational tech that will supercharge areas like self-driving cars, virtual and augmented reality, and telemedicine services, such as remote surgery.

 But what exactly is 5G?
 Why are people so excited?
 The following is a breakdown of why the next generation of wireless technology is more than just a boost in speed, and why you should be excited.